hibiki-shibata/ride.driver.backend/README.md

 This is a backend for Ride Driver App

-You can use `make run` to see simplify your CLI ops.
+You can use command `make help` to learn simplified CLI ops.

-For Mac/Linux
+### Manual Initiations For Mac/Linux
 1. `./gradlew bootRun` - Run with Spring plugin (Recommended)
 2. `./gradlew run` - Compile and Run Script (Enable "application" plugin)
 3. `./gradle build` - Compile jar file with required classpath & MainClass spec